+Scissor lift accidents and aerial work platform accidents happen all the time.
 In 2016, OSHA guideline 3842 was published to address aerial work platform accidents, specifically scissor lift fatalities.
 This much-publicized bulletin contains helpful information on stabilization, maintenance, and other issues that can cause scissor lift accidents.

+A handful of accident scenarios are responsible for the vast majority of these injuries and deaths.
 Speaking of which, here are some of the most common types of AWP accidents:

 Everything from malfunctioning pneumatics to frayed wires to inadequate safety restraints lead to scissor lift accidents.
 Defective equipment is detected before it becomes a problem with a thorough maintenance program.
 Regular, thorough checks of your aerial lifts is essential to ensure defective equipment doesn’t cause an accident or fatality.
 Start your maintenance plan today – it’s just one part of an effective overall safety plan.

 Trapped on Lift

-Careless operation can result in scissor lift accidents and aerial work platform accidents where the operator is pinned between the lift and other object.
+Careless operation can result in scissor lift accidents and aerial work platform accidents where the operator is pinned between the lift and other objects.
 Trees, bridges, walls and overhead hazards have to be accounted for.
 The best way to avoid this danger?
 OSHA compliant certification, courtesy of ALC!

 This is the most common cause of aerial lift and scissor lift fatalities.
 Serious injuries also result from falls.
 Falls happen due to operator negligence, carelessness, and not using proper safety restraints.
 OSHA recommends the use of safety harnesses, and of course your operators should always stay within the safety guardrails when working on AWPs.